akaj-team/draft-kt-conventions/[Final] Kotlin Convention v1.0.0.md

 ### If-else expression

-* Do not start a new line in variable declaration using if-else
+* Do not start a new line in variable declaration using if-else.

 **GOOD**